Marje3PSUT/strapi-plugin-audit-log-marje3/docs/BREAKDOWN.md

 The cron task executes once daily.
 It calls the `deleteJob()` function from the service `delete-log`, which checks the plugin settings and deletes the logs accordingly.
 Currently, the settings can only be changed within the frontend.

-The settings are stored using `strapi.store`, with the default settings set in the `bootstrap.js` file.
+The settings are stored using `strapi.config`.
+The default settings can be set using the configuration shown in the `README.md` file.